About

 A Counterparty is a person/entity a wallet may transact with.
 The goal of the CPB is to provide a handy tool to save and manage such CPs not only as part of Travel Rule requirements but also in view of developments such a Hex Trust network/ecosystem of counterparties that enjoy certain benefits when transacting with each other.

-- Users can add multiple addresses to each counterparty.
+- You can add multiple addresses in one request.

 Deposit Flow: